Special season? Panthers show Cam Newton might be on to something

 The Panthers also have impressive wins, including road victories at New England and Detroit.

-But neither of those performances was as complete as Monday’s rout of the Dolphins that left Carolina one-half game behind the Saints (7-2) in the NFC South.
+But neither of those performances was as complete as Monday's rout of the Dolphins that left Carolina a half game behind the Saints (7-2) in the NFC South.

+"They can continue to talk about everybody else and how well they're playing," outside linebacker Thomas Davis said.
+"For us, we stay focused in on what we do and how we do it.
+If they don't talk about us, that's OK.
+We'll fly under the radar."

 This game showed, as Newton predicted, what the Panthers can be, particularly on offense.